FAM199X

-Location of FAM199X on the X chromosome.

-FAM199X, also known as CXorf39, is a gene located on the X chromosome that encodes a protein known as FAM199X.
-This gene is expressed in most vertebrates, including most mammals, birds, amphibians, and fish.
+Family with sequence similarity 199, X-linked (FAM199X) is a protein which in humans is encoded by the FAM199X gene.
+This gene has orthologs in most vertebrates, including most mammals, birds, amphibians, and fish with some homologs within invertebrates.
 Within humans, this gene is commonly expressed in the brain and thyroid.
 The gene has been linked to some genetic disorders, such as Pelizaeus–Merzbacher disease, and some cancers, such as Stomach cancer, but FAM199X's role in those diseases is not yet well understood within the scientific community.

-Molecular entity

 Gene

-FAM199X, also known as CXorf39, is located on the long arm of the X chromosome at Xq22.2 on the plus strand between bases 104,166,453 and 104,195,902 and encodes six exons.
+FAM199X is located on the long arm of the X chromosome at Xq22.2 on the plus strand, approximately 30,000 bases, and encodes six exons.
 The gene is located next to an enhancer called LOC130068517, also known as ATAC-STARR-Seq Lymphoblastoid Active Region 29826.